 With their wet nose, Beagles are capable of holding and attracting scents better than most dogs.
 Plus, the floppy long ears serve the purpose of sweeping the scents to their nose.

 The last trait that beagles retain is their awesome sense of hearing.
-They make excellent watchdogs, as they can hear intruders coming from a long way away.
+Don’t let their long droopy ears fool you.
+Beagles make excellent watchdogs, as they can hear intruders coming from a long way away.

 However, in modern-day society, this extraordinary hearing is effectively used to help with aiding the hearing impaired.
 That’s right – Beagles are very popular hearing dogs for the deaf.